 Malpractice Value Outside Maryland

-Jury Verdict Research also gives interesting data on the median verdicts in other jurisdictions:
+Jury Verdict Research also gives interesting data on median jury payouts in other jurisdictions:

 Florida – $1,257,386

 Pennsylvania – $1,000,000

 Not all of this data is comparing apples to apples because the range changed with the publication date, but I still think this provides an interesting means of comparison.
 These verdict figures – as opposed to settlement ones – are misleading because not all verdicts are collectible or at least not fully collectible, particularly today when so many states have caps on non-economic damages in medical malpractice cases.